 🔄 Variation Guidelines:

-Build Tradition?
+Build Tradition.
 Spread messaging over longer timeframe, add year-round impact, describe your organization’s GT tradition, invite to join next year’s GT planning